ivan-galinskiy/plasma-project/README.md

 # plasma-project
 This is the final project for the Computational Physics class.
+It is based on the book by Birdsall and Langdon, "Plasma Physics vis Computer Simulation"